Ebonwumon/arduitron/README.md

 *NOTE* Ensure there are resistors on each LED or else the entire world will explode.

+###Serial###
+The communcations occur on Serial1 so pin 18 on Arduino 1 must link to pin 19 on arduino 2 and vice versa

 ##Build Notes##
 Your build target is tron.cpp, with the lcd image libraries.
 You will need two arduinos to sufficiently run this project; there is no single player mode.